 Now I can see how not only going into therapy helped me but how it was a major step towards my path of independence, self-care, and self-love physically, mentally, emotionally, and spiritually.

 It is such a taboo subject, and it still feels stigmatizing.
 What you don’t realise is how much it can support you in your life when you have experienced trauma, a crisis, emotional difficulties, life challenges, and mental health concerns.

 It can assist you in learning about what you are feeling, why you are feeling the way you are, and how to cope.
-For me it has been a lifesaver.
-I now attend therapy sessions as a booster and maintenance, because invariably something will happen in my life where I need another point of view to get clarity and understanding of what is going on when I drop back into my default setting.
+For me, it has been a lifesaver.
+I now attend therapy sessions as a booster and maintenance.
+Because invariably something will happen in my life where I need another point of view to get clarity and understanding when I drop back into my default setting.

-However, for therapy to be beneficial you need to make the decision for yourself and know there is no quick or easy fix.
+However, for therapy to be beneficial you need to make the decision for yourself knowing there is no quick or easy fix.
 It is normal to feel resistant to seeking help, even though you desperately want change.
-Because you fear what will come up, how will you be, how will you cope, how will those around you cope as you go through change.
+Because you fear what will come up, how will you be and how will those around you cope as you go through change.

 It takes courage to keep going.

 It is the unknown that is just as scary because once you start there is no going back.
 You can always stop, but it may leave you hanging and still unsettled.
 In fact, more so as you know have some awareness.

 It does take courage and faith when you are standing in the abyss of the unknown and all you can see is darkness with possibly a spark of light.
 It is like dangling in midair with no footholds and no grounding.
 Again, everything you knew has gone.
 Like the experience itself.
 You feel lost and confused.
 All over the place.
 Upside down and inside out.